 The Caselton mill requires only minor refurbishments and capital investment.
-Altair aims to bring Caselton back into production in 2018 to initially process sulfide mineralized material already developed within the Pan American mine.
+Altair’s objective is to bring Caselton back into production in 2018 or as quickly as possible to initially process sulfide mineralized material already developed within the Pan American mine (The company has not prepared a feasibility study for the project and any production decision is not based on a feasibility study.
+This substantially increases the risk of any investment decision of this project).
 The Caselton mill has adequate water supply, benefits from low cost grid power , and is located only 16 miles from rail at Caliente.

 Pan American Mine records indicate that between 1.5 and 4.5 mt of zinc/lead/silver/gold mineralization may remain in the mine.
 The 1.5 million tons is within the developed mine area and the larger amount has been offset slightly downward by faulting.
 The remaining offset of the mineralized zone has been identified through drilling and drift sampling but will require step out drilling to guide additional development.

 Left unmined on the flanks of the sulfide mineralized zones which were historically mined in the district, is a large zone of mineralization that is completely oxidized.
-This material when mined is potentially amenable to low cost sulfuric acid leaching to produce high grade zinc and manganese.
-Manganese, a valuable by-product in the Pioche ores ,may be recovered by chemical reduction ahead of, or during this leaching step.
-The opportunity for processing oxide ores will be evaluated in conjunction with Altair’s exploration activities in the district
+This material if mined is potentially amenable to low cost sulfuric acid leaching to produce high grade zinc and manganese.
+Manganese, a valuable by-product in the Pioche mineralized materials ,may be recovered by chemical reduction ahead of, or during this leaching step.
+The opportunity for processing oxide mineralized materials will be evaluated in conjunction with Altair’s exploration activities in the district.

-Drilling at Prince in 2012 partially delineated an open-pit mineralized oxide zone and Altair’s exploration target at Prince is up to 18mt of mineralized material.
+Drilling at Prince in 2012 partially delineated a shallow, potentially open-pittable mineralized oxide zone and Altair’s exploration target at Prince is up to 18mt of mineralized material.

 Pioche Project Exploration Targets

-Silver was discovered on the eastern slope of the Pioche Mountains in 1869 and exploited for high grade, bonanza silver ore until the 1930’s when the known fissures were fundamentally depleted.
-This ore occurred in brecciated fissure veins hosted in the Cambrian age Prospect Mountain Quartzite.
+Silver was discovered on the eastern slope of the Pioche Mountains in 1869 and exploited for high grade, bonanza silver mineralized material until the 1930’s when the known fissures were fundamentally depleted.
+This mineralized material occurred in brecciated fissure veins hosted in the Cambrian age Prospect Mountain Quartzite.
 The veins ranged in thickness from one to four feet, with swells up to ten feet.
 The three most productive veins extended for several thousand feet in strike and to a depth of 1200 feet.

 Just to the west of the bonanza silver vein area and extending from it into exposures of stratigraphically higher limestones and shales, bedded non-oxidised sulfide replacement lead/zinc/silver mineralization was discovered.
 Oxidized replacements above the sulfide zone were only partially mined due to smelting issues.